Skip to main content

 }

 The CLI returns immediately with structured JSON.
 Your video is generating in the background.
-You can also pin specific choices:
+For full control over every parameter, use video create with a JSON body:

 heygen video get vid_xyz789